Intro

 There is NO PARKING available at the event start under any circumstances.

-The nearest official car park is Barnt Green Railway Station about 1.5 miles away which follows the last mile of the route, otherwise riders driving will be expected to find suitable on-street parking away from the start and cycle in.
+The nearest official car park is Barnt Green Railway Station about 1.5 miles away which, to get to the start, follows the last mile of the route, otherwise riders driving will be expected to find suitable on-street parking away from the start and cycle in.

 A GPS file from the station to the start is available here